MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-enhance-the-border-stylecolor-and-special-effects-of-a-text-box-control.md

 The following example demonstrates the **[BorderColor](../../../api/Outlook.textbox.bordercolor.md)** and **[SpecialEffect](../../../api/Outlook.textbox.specialeffect.md)** properties, showing each border available through these properties.
 The example also demonstrates how to control color settings by using the **[BackColor](../../../api/Outlook.textbox.backcolor.md)**, **[BackStyle](../../../api/Outlook.textbox.backstyle.md)**, **BorderColor**, and **[Forecolor](../../../api/Outlook.textbox.forecolor.md)** properties.

 To use this example, copy this sample code to the Script Editor of a form.
-To run the code you need to open the form so the **en** event will activate.
+To run the code you need to open the form so the **Open** event will activate.
 Make sure that the form contains:

 - Six **[TextBox](../../../api/Outlook.textbox.md)** controls named TextBox1 through TextBox6.